Screen Techs are responsible for advancing the images on the screens during both Sunday services.

 Welcome Guides welcome the guest, provide them with a folder of information, answer any questions that may arise, encourage them to fill out a visitor card, and escort them to their destination.

-Sponsors assist the Youth Minister with Youth Group meetings on Wednesday and Sunday nights.
+Supporters assist the Youth Minister with Youth Group meetings on Wednesday and Sundays.
 They hang out with the kids, help with Bible study, games, and other fun activities.